GautamGupta/bb-legacy-plugins/user-directory/trunk/readme.txt

+=== BBPress User Directory ===
+Contributors: paulhawke
+Tags: user, directory, members, list, messaging Requires at least: 0.9.0.3
+Tested up to: 0.1-alpha4
+Stable tag: 0.1-alpha4

 == Description ==

-This plugin generates a clean user-facing user directory.
+This plugin generates a clean user-facing user directory (ie. no admin functionality).
 The plugin detects the presence of the excellent Private Messaging plugin and if the facility is available, it adds a link to send a private message to any given user in the directory.
 Similarly the plugin detects if Wordpress integration is enabled, and if Wordpress profile editing has been used to set a given user’s ‘display name’.

 == Screenshots ==